 - Rented or leased items

-- Traveler’s checks, cash, tickets, or gift cards
+- Traveler’s checks, cash, tickets, gift cards, or other cash-like items

 - Secondhand or refurbished items

-Each provider issues a list of exclusions, often differing between cards from the same provider.
-It’s essential to read the guide to benefits for your specific credit cards to confirm if your card offers purchase protection, and what items it covers.
+Each provider issues a list of exclusions; you may even find a different list from two cards issued by the same bank.
+It’s essential to read the guide to benefits for your specific credit cards to determine which ones offer purchase protection, if any, and what items are covered.
 If you’re unfamiliar with your card benefits, we’ve compiled a handy list of guides to benefits from major credit providers.

-Which Card Issuer Has the Best Purchase Protection Policy
+Which Credit Card Issuer Has the Best Purchase Protection Policy?

-- Barclays — Visit MyCardBenefits.com or call 1-800-Mastercard to open a claim
+- Barclays: Visit MyCardBenefits.com or call 800-Mastercard to start a claim.

 * Policies provided by Visa